rehierl/node-tree-outliner/1-1-4-node-trees/1-3-subtree.md

 * i.e. `S` is a subgraph of `G`, induced by its vertex-subset `T`

 Note that there is no degree of freedom as to how the edge-subset `U` is formed.
-That is, the edge-subset is always a direct consequence of the vertex-subset `T`.
+That is, the edge-subset `U` is a consequence of the vertex-subset `T`.

 Note that there is in general no requirement or limitation as to how the vertex-subset `T` is formed.
 Because of that, an induced subgraph is not